cnduffield/OCPVirtNotes/README.md

 # Backup and Recovery for Virtual Machines notes
 Select  All projects to see the operators
-Before restoring make sure you set your project/namespace to vmexamples You will have to flip between projects/namespace
+Before restoring make sure you set your project/namespace to vmexamples You will have to flip between projects/namespace <br>
 Note there is a UI but partially complete